 How to Clean Fish Tank Rocks and Substrates

-Keeping fish can bring a pleasant atmosphere, but if the fish tank rocks are not clean, on the one hand, it will have a great impact on the fish’s growth and health, and it will also reduce the viewing level of the tank.
-We believe that many pet parents love to keep fish, and we will encounter a problem – how to clean the rocks and substrates in fish tanks.
+Keeping fish can create a pleasant atmosphere, but if the fish tank rocks are not clean, it will have a great impact on the fish’s growth and health and reduce the tank’s viewing level.
+Many pet parents love to keep fish, and we will encounter a problem—how to clean the rocks and substrates in fish tanks.

-In this article, we have summarized some methods to share with you, hope to help fish lovers to clean the rocks and substrates in the fish tank scientifically and correctly.
+In this article, we have summarized some methods to share with you.
+We hope to help fish lovers clean the rocks and substrates in their fish tanks scientifically and correctly.

 How to clean up aquarium substrate

-There are many methods to clean the substrate in your aquarium, but it is important to know how to do it properly.
+There are many methods to clean the substrate in your aquarium, but knowing how to do it properly is important.
 Cleaning the substrate can be difficult, but you can avoid the “new tank syndrome” by doing it in small sections.
 You can also use a garden hose to rinse the substrate.
 Be sure to rinse the substrate thoroughly before using it again.
-Then, you can follow the steps listed below to spotless the substrate and keep your tank looking great.
+Then, you can follow the steps listed below to spot the substrate and keep your tank looking great.

 If you’re unable to use a gravel vacuum or siphon tube, you can stir up the substrate manually with your hands.
 You can also use long-handled algae scrapers or tongs to clean large areas of the substrate.
 Regardless of which method you choose, make sure to start by measuring the size of your aquarium and consider the amount of dirt.
 This way, you’ll be able to clean a large portion of the substrate at once.